ojadam/satelite/README.md

 python run.py all
 ```

-First run hits SDSS over the network and saves `data/galaxies.csv`.
-After that you can redo analysis without re-downloading:
+The first run downloads from SDSS and writes `data/galaxies.csv`.
+Later runs use that file:

 ```bash
 python run.py patterns